mokshjayanth/flower-classification/README.md

 ### ABOUT PROJECT

 - Built a total of 3 Models
-- Compared the 3 Models and to deploy the best performing model as Web Application
+- Compared among 3 Models and deployed the best performing model as Web Application
 - **First model:** CNN using over 4000 labeled flower images.
-- **Second model:** Same CNN model but train it by applying the techniques of Data Augmentation.
+- **Second model:** Same CNN model but trained it by applying the techniques of Data Augmentation.
 - **Third model:** Mobilenet V2 Model - Trained at Google.
+(Transfer Learning)

 ### CONCEPTS USED TO BUILD THE PROJECT